 If you’re having trouble getting started, here are some suggested topics:

-- People’s Climate March 2017 – thousands will soon fill the streets of D.C. for climate, jobs, and justice.
+- People’s Climate March 2017 – thousands filled the streets of D.C. and around the globe for climate, jobs, and justice.

 - Resisting Trump’s agenda – with many sources of inspiration, the Indivisible Guide is a comprehensive place to start.